amadeus4dev/hackathon-starter/README.md

 ## Data collection

-During the hackathon you'll use the `Test environment`, which means that our APIs are using mostly cache data.
+During the hackathon you'll use the `Test environment`, which means that our APIs are using cached data.
 You can find which data is available on the [data collection](http://github.com/amadeus4dev/data-collection) repository.

 ## FAQ